confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 ---
 seo:
   title: Real-time geolocation based alerting
   description: This ksqlDB recipe shows real-time, personalized location based alerts.
-User and merchant data is sourced from a database and joined against real-time user locations (e.g. from a mobile device) to provide alerts when a user passes close to a participating merchant.
+Merchant data is sourced from a database, and user location events from a mobile device.
+The event streams are joined to generate alerts when a user passes close to a participating merchant.
 ---

 # Gelocation Based Alerting

 Customers are no longer satisfied with boring static websites to purchase your product or consume your service.
 Users demand interactive and contextualized real-time mobile applications.
-Providing customers with rich, real-time experiences is fundamental.
-This recipe shows how ksqlDB can help build personalized location based alerts in real-time from user provided mobile geolocation data.
+Providing customers with rich, real-time experiences is fundamental, and this recipe shows how ksqlDB can help build personalized location based alerts in real-time from user provided mobile geolocation data.

 ![alerting](../../img/loyalty.png)